 It's easy to see that these problems — which are difficult to capture with quantitative analysis — are stunting agility, impacting ROI, and contributing to the well-documented epidemic of employee disengagement.

-- Being able to interact with onscreen content at the same time as remote participants facilitates conversation and reduces dependence on the auditory component of conversation.
+- Being able to interact with onscreen content at the same time as remote participants facilitate conversation and reduce dependence on the auditory component of conversation.
 For example, our co-browsing feature allows distributed development teams to take turns going through JIRA tickets and user stories together.

 - Our digital whiteboard, annotations, and sticky-notes features aid in engagement and understanding.